rednodelabs/rednodebus-samples/README.md

 RNB OTBR requires the [RCP](###coprocessor) node in order to form a Thread network and offer RedNodeBus services.

-After building and flashing, attach the RCP device to the Raspberry Pi running RNB OTBR Docker via UART (J-Link USB).
+After building and flashing, attach the RCP device to the Raspberry Pi running RNB OTBR Docker via UART or USB.
 Determine the serial port name for the RCP device by checking /dev:

 ```